Weavering: Weavering Diamond Jubilee Orchard

 In 2012, Boxley Parish Council created an orchard to celebrate the Diamond Jubilee of Queen Elizabeth II.
 The orchard was planted on former orchard land, and contains apple, pear, cherry, and damson trees, amongst other varieties.
 The orchard is maintained by the community, and fruit is harvested by the local residents for their own use each autumn.
 The orchard was officially opened by the Earl and Countess of Wessex in April 2012.

-Other information

-Based at the Early Bird pub, there is also a rugby club, named 'Weavering Warriors'.